Documents Required for Dominican Birth Transcription

 What documents are needed from my Dominican parent?

-Ideally: a clear photo/scan of the parent's latest cédula (front and back), and the parent's Dominican birth certificate.
+Ideally: clear photos of BOTH sides of the parent's most recently issued cédula (plastic card in 000-0000000-0 format), and the parent's Dominican birth certificate.
 We can obtain Dominican records if you don't have them.
 If you cannot obtain these documents due to estrangement or other circumstances, the Transcription Department will review your case based on the documentation you can provide.

 What is the Inspectorate and why should I avoid it?

 The Inspectorate (Inspectoría) is a department that reviews cases with incomplete documentation or discrepancies.
-Cases referred there experience significantly longer processing times and typically require an in-person interview.
+Cases referred there experience significantly longer processing times (several additional months) and typically require an in-person interview.
 Providing complete documentation upfront helps avoid this referral, though we understand this isn't always possible.

 Why must it be the "most recent" cédula?